dabapps/django-readers/docs/tutorial.md

     )
 ```

-Now, the `prepare` function (as well as selecting only the `title` field) adds a `prefetch_related` to the `Book` queryset which fetches the related `Publisher`.
+Now, the `prepare` function (as well as selecting only the `title` field) adds a `prefetch_related` to the `Book` queryset to fetch the related `Publisher`.
 By providing the list of fields we want from the `Publisher` too, `django-readers` can make sure it efficiently builds the related `Publisher` queryset in just the same way.
 Now we get two queries, one to fetch the books:

 ```sql
 SELECT "books_book"."id",